rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 3.0)
+Glamarye Fast Effects for ReShade (version 3.1)
 ======================================

 (Previously know as Fast_FXAA_sharpen_DOF_and_AO)

 **New in 3.0:** More tweaks to Fake GI - improving its performance.
 Improved FXAA quality.
 Improved sharpen quality.
 Simplified main settings.
 Added dropdown to select from two AO quality levels.

+**New in 3.1:** Option to Reduce AO in bright areas.
+Helps prevent unwanted shadows in bright transparent effects like smoke and fire.

 Author: Robert Jessop